UK to give shareholders power over executive pay

 In recent months investors have unleashed a wave of negative votes over pay that have been dubbed Britain's "Shareholder Spring" in a backlash that has cost the jobs of executives as Aviva (AV.L) boss Andrew Moss, and Sly Bailey, head of newspaper group Trinity Mirror (TNI.L).

-Last week investors in the world's biggest advertising agency WPP rejected Chief Executive Martin Sorrell's 6.8 million pounds pay award.
+Last week investors in the world's biggest advertising agency WPP rejected Chief Executive Martin Sorrell's 6.8 million pound pay award.
 The company says it will now consult with shareholders over their concerns.

-The investment community broadly welcomed Wednesday's announcement, with the Association of British Insurers saying the plans were "practical, workable and should help tackle excessive executive pay".

 The government has said for some months it planned to boost shareholder's sway over compensation, but had held back publication while it consulted with industry and investors over the measures.